earthsteading/Performance-Solutions/PBDR-HempCrete.md

 The outcomes and conclusion of this PBDR have been subject to confirmation by all relevant stakeholders who are in  agreement on the analysis, design approach and resulting conditions.

-    1. The Act and regulations

 The applicable legislation for this project is the Building Act 1993 (‘Act’) and Building Regulations 2018 (‘regulations’).
 The regulations require building work to be designed in accordance with NCC.

-    2. The National Construction Code

 The NCC is a performance-based building code which provides a set of Performance Requirements with which to comply.
 These Performance Requirements can either be met by a building design that satisfies a prescriptive or Deemed-to-Satisfy provisions, or the performance requirements of the NCC.